Rufus G. Herring: Biography

 Rufus Herring attended Davidson College, Davidson, North Carolina where he was initiated into Pi Kappa Phi fraternity on February 3, 1939.
 After graduating in the spring of 1942, Rufus Herring enlisted in the U.S. Naval Reserve and subsequently attended the Naval Reserve Midshipman School in New York City.
 After being commissioned in the rank of ensign in December 1942, he received diesel engine instruction at the University of Illinois, followed by orders to the Amphibious Training Base at Solomons, Maryland.
 In August 1943 he assumed command of the newly completed infantry landing craft USS LCI(L)-449 and remained her commanding officer during the next year and a half.
 Herring was promoted to lieutenant, junior grade, in March 1944 and between February and July of that year he participated in the invasions of Kwajalein, Saipan, Tinian and Guam.

 In February 1945 Herring's ship, by then designated a gunboat landing craft (LCI(G)-449), took part in the pre-invasion bombardment of Iwo Jima.
 On February 17, while shelling enemy positions in support of Underwater Demolition Team swimmers, the ship was heavily hit by Japanese counterfire and went out of control.
 Despite very serious wounds that left him gravely weakened, Herring took the helm, rallied his men, and kept the ship in action.
 For his "conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty," he was awarded the Medal of Honor.

 Sent back to the United States for hospitalization, Herring was promoted to lieutenant in August 1945.
 In April 1947, he was transferred to the retired list with the rank of lieutenant commander.
 Rufus G. Herring subsequently returned to his hometown of Roseboro, North Carolina, where he pursued a business career.
 He died on January 31, 1996, and is buried in Roseboro Cemetery.

+Military awards

 Medal of Honor citation

 Lieutenant, Junior Grade, Rufus Herring's official Medal of Honor citation reads: